juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 ## Usage

-An `Any<...>` existential type can be trivially used in any of the following situations:
+An existential type can be trivially used in any of the following situations:

 * Local variable type
 * Property type